rbisdorff/Digraph3/docSphinx/tutorial.rst

     v2(1.0): 	 ['a3', 'a1', 'a2']
     >>> ...

-Editing of the linear voting profile may be acheived by storing the data in a file, edit it, and reload it again:
+Editing of the linear voting profile may be achieved by storing the data in a file, edit it, and reload it again:
     >>> v.save('tutorialLinearVotingProfile')
     *--- Saving linear profile in file: <tutorialLinearVotingProfile.py> ---*
     >>> v = LinearVotingProfile('tutorialLinearVotingProfile')